tekboart/project-template-ai/project_files/README.md

-# Store here the original, intact project files (e.g., slides, docuemnts, etc.).
+# Store here everything you have benn given at the start of the project.
+# E.g., slides, docuemnts, notes, related papers, guidlines, etc.
 > Don't store the data here, instead put them at "./data/original_data" dir.